-9.9.1 The judge will choose either a sit or down position for this exercise for (69-06-17) all of the dogs in a class.

-9.9.2 The principal feature of this exercise is for the dog to stay in the speci-(69-06-17) fied position until the handler returns to the heel position.

-9.9.3 The orders for this exercise are: "Are you ready?", "Sit your dogs" or (69-06-17) "Down your dogs," "Leave your dogs," "Back to your dogs," "Exercise finished.
-Maintain control of your dogs."

-9.9.4 All dogs in the class that are eligible to compete in the group exercises (67-06-17) will do so together.
-If, however, there are more than eight dogs competing they will be split into groups of not more than eight.

-- 9.9.5 Handlers will enter the ring with their dogs on leash and line up in a (68-06-17) straight line in catalogue order, at least 1.22 m (4 ft) apart, where the judge indicates.
-Handlers will place their armbands behind the dogs.
-They will leave the leash attached to the dog's collar, placing it at the dog's right side. - 9.9.6 On the judge's orders, the handlers shall sit or down their dogs, give the (69-06-17) command and/or signal to stay, immediately leave their dogs, walk about 6.1 m (20 ft), turn and face their dogs. - 9.9.7 The judging of this exercise will not start until the judge orders the handlers to "Leave your dogs." - 9.9.8 The judge shall take a position in the ring where both the dogs and han-
+- 9.9.1 The judge will choose either a sit or down position for this exercise for all of the dogs in a class. - 9.9.2 The principal feature of this exercise is for the dog to stay in the specified position until the handler returns to the heel position. - 9.9.3 The orders for this exercise are: "Are you ready?", "Sit your dogs" or "Down your dogs," "Leave your dogs," "Back to your dogs," "Exercise finished.
+Maintain control of your dogs." - 9.9.4 All dogs in the class that are eligible to compete in the group exercise (122-09-24) will do so together.
+If, however, there are more than five (5) dogs competing they will be split into groups of not more than five (5). - 9.9.5 Handlers will enter the ring with their dogs on a 1.8m (6 ft) leash and (122-09-24) line up in a straight line in catalogue order, at least 1.8 m (6 ft) apart, where the judge indicates.
+Armbands will remain on the handler's left arm. - 9.9.6 On the judge's orders, the handlers shall sit or down their dogs, give (122-09-24) the command and/or signal to stay, immediately leave their dogs, walk forward to the end of their leash, without jerking or tightening the leash, turn and face their dogs.
+The leash must remain slack throughout the entire exercise and must be held at waist level or below. - 9.9.7 The judging of this exercise will not start until the judge orders the handlers to "Leave your dogs."

-(69-06-17) dlers can be observed.
+- 9.9.8 The judge shall take a position in the ring where both the dogs and handlers can be observed.
 Thirty seconds after giving the order to "Leave your dogs," the judge will order the handlers to return promptly to their dogs, each walking around behind his own dog to the heel position.
-The dogs should not move from the required sit or down position until the judge says "Exercise finished."

-- 9.9.9 No additional commands or encouragement are permitted during this exercise. - 9.9.10 No dog shall qualify that, at any time during the exercise, moves a sub- - (69-06-17) stantial distance from the place it was left, goes to another dog, barks or whines unreasonably or fails to remain in the required sit or down position until the handler has returned to heel position.
+The dogs should not move from the required sit or down position until the judge says "Exercise finished." - 9.9.9 No additional commands or encouragement are permitted during this exercise. - 9.9.10 No dog shall qualify that, at any time during the exercise, moves a (122-09-24) substantial distance from the place it was left, moves toward another dog, barks or whines unreasonably or fails to remain in the required sit or down position until the handler has returned to heel position or whose handler jerks or tightens the leash in an attempt to keep the dog in position.